The Development Guide helps to ensure that all Housing New Zealand design and building projects meet our standards, and reflect our design principles.

 The Development Guide is for everyone involved in construction or building work on Housing New Zealand homes.
 It provides a consistent development model and a set of performance-based design guidelines.

 It describes Housing New Zealand's design and build process from start to finish, making it an indispensable guide for anyone working or thinking about working on one of our social housing projects.

 The Development Guide is continually evolving.
 We encourage feedback from designers, architects, builders, tradespeople and planners that have used the Guide.
 Send your comments to: email@example.com.

-New housing solutions tailored to the specific needs of Māori communities are fundamental to Māori social, cultural and economic aspirations of the 21st century.
+New housing solutions tailored to the specific needs of Māori communities are fundamental to Māori social, cultural and economic aspirations in the 21st century.
 In all cases, it is essential Māori housing solutions are conceived, planned and delivered with the Māori community.

-This condensed version of the Pacific Housing Design Guide is for specific use with the Housing New Zealand Corporation (HNZC) Development Guide and aims to provide tangible solutions through design guidelines for creating better housing for Pacific people.
+This condensed version of the Pacific Housing Design Guide is for specific use with the Housing New Zealand Development Guide and aims to provide tangible solutions through design guidelines for creating better housing for Pacific people.